Why Lieutenant Colonel Vivian Bullwinkel AO, MBE, ARRC, ED, FNM, FRCNA?

 With over a million visitors (pre-COVID-19), the Australian War Memorial is the most fitting place in which to commemorate Australian nurses, civilian and military for their service.
 The Australian War Memorial was built as place to reflect and honour those who sacrifice in their service to Australia.

-The response to the Vivian Bullwinkel Project has been so inspiring and supportive, the ACN Foundation saw the opportunity to be further inspired and create nursing scholarships in the names of the 21 Australian nurses who were with Vivian on the Vyner Brooke did and tragically did not survive the Bangka Island massacre almost 80 years ago.
-We need to share the stories of these generous and courageous nurses and inspire new generations of nurses to pursue excellence.
+The response to the Bullwinkel Project has been so inspiring and supportive, the ACN Foundation saw the opportunity to further inspire and create new nursing scholarships in the names of Vivian’s 21 Australian nurse colleagues who were massacred on Bangka Island in 1942.
+We need to share the stories of these generous and courageous nurses to inspire new generations of nurses to pursue nursing excellence.